Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/customize/customize-email.md

 2. Select your application
 3. Select the Passport Service page
 4. Click the Notification Templates tab
-5. CLick the menu for the USER_GROUP_INVITE template and click Edit
+5. Click the menu for the USER_GROUP_INVITE template and click Edit

 ![notification edit](../../img/noification-edit.jpg)